 - It is envisioned that any research and monitoring work supported by the AWR will build, incrementally, towards a new management approach for the krill fishery.
 Funded work should therefore support, rather than replace, the work of CCAMLR.

-- Critical knowledge gaps that might be preferred in this call for project proposals could include:
+- Preferred Research Projects For 4th Call - Critical knowledge gaps that might be preferred in the 4th call for project proposals could include:

-- Other projects, including analyses of historical information from the krill fishery, may be considered where they match closely with the aims of the AWR.
+- Other novel or exciting projects, or relevant projects that take advantage of logistical assets of already funded projects, may be considered where they match closely with the aims of the AWR.
 Such projects should seek to inform the development of feedback management approaches.

 Find more grants like this

-Find more grants like the Antarctic Wildlife Research Fund Grants by joining Instrumentl.
+Find more grants like the Scientific Research Plan- Call For Proposals 2018 by joining Instrumentl.

 We help nonprofits and academics find more grants and take control of their grants process with a refreshingly intuitive online platform.